pixeltris/TwitchAdSolutions/README.md

   - Similar to `strip`, but skips closer to 20 seconds when switching to the live stream (TODO: low latency support).
   - You might see tiny bits of the ad.
   - Audio controls wont work whilst the ad is playing.
-  - *There are Various UX/UI issues with this script which need to be addressed.*
+  - *There are various UX/UI issues with this script which need to be addressed.*
 - ~~proxy-m3u8 ([ublock](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8-ublock-origin.js) / [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8.user.js))~~ **(proxy currently points to a dead url)**
   - Uses a proxy server to fetch an ad-free stream.
   - Currently only the initial m3u8 is proxied, so there shouldn't be any additional latency.